 Neglect even the most basic communication

 Every project manager must learn the most basic communication skills.
-Talking to the teams, passing the knowledge, understanding what part every person is doing, creating an environment of openness, and adjusting their method of communication to the people—that’s what a good manager does.
-Hence, we must act in an opposite way.
+Talking to the teams, passing the knowledge, understanding what part every person is doing, creating an environment of openness, and adjusting their method of communication with the people—that’s what a good manager does.
+Hence, we must act in the opposite way.

 Stick to the chosen approach at all costs…

 Whether the approach is Classic, Agile, or Hybrid, each manager should read its manifesto or document.
 A careful reader will notice that most of those approaches include the golden rule: “to adapt”.
 The approaches are more like frameworks or canvases that help organize work but are flexible enough to meet the specific needs of teams and employees.
 A more liberal approach can be crucial for laying proper foundations for a whole project.

 Our answer to this is to completely ditch the “to adapt” part and blindly implement the chosen approach.
 Doesn’t it work as it is supposed to?
 Too bad, my team, we must follow the book!
 We can even move the budget from delivering actual value to make sure we stick to the rules.
 Projects failed?
 No added value achieved?
 Well, maybe we weren’t strict enough.
 Next time, we keep it even more strict; this will surely help.

 … or ditch it totally and improvise all the time

 All the mentioned approaches have one common trait: they are designed to minimize the occurrence and impact of errors.
 That’s why at the beginning, the project is planned; the plan must go through different hands to be accepted, the budget is estimated, etc. This analysis allows for pinpointing value and potential risks, preparing proper reactions, and allocating resources.